DavidtheGoliath/Shuffle-docs/handbook/engineering/workflow_development_exercises.md

 3. Use [IPInfo](https://ipinfo.io/signup) to analyze them every 30 minutes 	(Cache & Schedule)
 4. If the data changes between those 30 minutes, send yourself an email notifying you.

-PS: You can test whether it changed by setting the value manually in the next iteration.
+PS: You can test whether it changed by setting the IP value manually in the next iteration.

 **TBD:**
 ### 4. SIEM: Run a search and make a rule